rchgrca/twine/README.md

 # Twine Coding exercise

-* I used React stateless components with Redux to create an architecture that demonstrates a more modern approach to building modern web applications.
+* Create a simple email application with React stateless components and Redux using an architecture that demonstrates a more modern approach to building complex web applications.

 # Install
 ```